MKMaleka/MKMaleka/README.md

 ***
 I am a Test Analyst focused on Automation and Manual testing of the internal tool.
-Testcafe is used to automate scripts.

 Part-time; I am studying Software Development Course with CodeSpace.
 The course focuses on deployment and managing software in a production environment using Javascript.